 The media represent categorical groups based on gender, race, religion or culture in various ways.
 This course focuses on the nature of such representations in particular media or across various media.
 While the course focuses on representations of one or more of the categorical groups delineated in the course title, the emphasis is on the manner and effects of such representations within a society.
+Prerequisite: COM 105.
+Recommended for juniors and seniors.

-COM 325 Advertising Communication 3 The course focuses on the economic and social effects of advertising, the organization and practices of the advertising industry, the nature of advertising campaigns, and the creation of message product.
+COM 325 Advertising Communication

+The course focuses on the economic and social effects of advertising, the organization and practices of the advertising industry, the nature of advertising campaigns, and the creation of message product.
 Course also focuses on analysis of the implications, effectiveness, and ethics of advertising content and campaigns.

-COM 340 Conflict Management and Mediation3
+COM 340 Conflict Management and Mediation

 This course presents the theory and practice of conflict management and the mediation processes utilized to address conflict in interpersonal, family, group, organizational and other contexts where conflict occurs.
+Recommended for juniors and seniors.